Eric N. Vitaliano: Federal judicial service

 In 2005, he was recommended to the Eastern District bench by Senator Charles Schumer.
 Vitaliano was officially nominated to the court by President George W. Bush on October 6, 2005, to the seat vacated by Arthur Donald Spatt, confirmed by the United States Senate on December 21, 2005, and received his commission on January 19, 2006.
 He assumed senior status on February 28, 2017.

 Notable case

 In July 2011, wide attention came to his injunction that essentially nullified a set of decisions by the federal, state and city governments over the last years, which had removed two historic buildings from classification as federally designated parkland.
 One, the Tobacco Warehouse, a Civil War-era structure in Dumbo, was on the verge of conversion to the new home of Brooklyn's leading theater company.
 Judge Vitaliano held it was “crystal clear” that the National Park Service and others had exceeded their authority.

+Personal life

+Vitaliano has glaucoma and is legally blind.